ICTeam28/ProgramAnalysis/summaries/tools/klee.md

     KLEE: ERROR: test.c:30: memory error: out of bound pointer
     KLEE: ERROR: test.c:43: divide by zero

-The code was rewritten in order to fix buffer overflows & null pointer divisions.
+The code was rewritten in order to fix buffer overflows & division by zero.
 It should be noted that itoa would still crash if it receives an empty string (buf = NULL, max = 0), as it would write '\0' to address buf - 1.
-This case wasn't detected by KLEE.
+This case was not detected by KLEE.

     int atoi(const char *str)
     {